-As we shall see, both thin and zero clients are vastly different in terms of the efficiencies they boast.
-Let’s examine the following key elements in a VDI project plan so that you can choose the best thin or zero client to match your business needs.
+As we shall see, both are actually quite different in terms of the features they offer.
+Let’s examine the following aspects so that you know what we mean.

 Sizing and Capacity Planning

-- They save energy costs.
+- It saves energy costs.

 Types of Users